College Credit in High School

 Applicants who would like to take college coursework while in high school should focus on courses such as college algebra,calculus, general physics, introductory biology courses, nutrition, and other general education courses such as introductory psychology and sociology, literature, and interpersonal communication.

-It is noteworthy to add that an applicant can be competitive without having completed college coursework by completing courses offered in high school that focus on the academic topics above.
+Please note that an applicant can be competitive without having completed college coursework by completing courses offered in high school that focus on the academic topics above.